Duke Energy Will Play ‘Pivotal Role’ in North Carolina Clean Energy Debate, CEO Says

-Duke Energy’s third-quarter earnings report on Thursday revealed success in managing the effects of the coronavirus pandemic on its multi-state utility operations.
-But it also highlighted the near-term steps it’s taking to achieve its clean energy aspirations, and how its long-range decarbonization strategy will influence the pending debate over a clean energy plan for its home state of North Carolina.
+Duke Energy’s third-quarter earnings report on Thursday revealed success in managing the effects of the coronavirus pandemic on its multistate utility operations.
+But it also highlighted the near-term steps the utility is taking to achieve its clean energy aspirations and how its long-range decarbonization strategy will influence the pending debate over a clean energy plan for its home state of North Carolina.

 Duke has won recent settlements with solar groups in its core North Carolina territory on solar interconnection challenges, as well as a settlement with renewable energy groups on a new rooftop solar net metering program to be submitted to South Carolina regulators.